-SADL has now run for 2 years, coordinating by Learning Technology and Innovation (LTI) and the Library.
+Student Ambassadors for Digital Literacy (SADL) has now run for 2 years, coordinated by Learning Technology and Innovation (LTI) and the Library.
 It is aimed at undergraduate students and this year was offered to students in Statistics, Social Policy, International Relations and Law.
-Students are recruited to attend 4 workshops over the course of the year to develop their digital literacy skills, in terms of finding and evaluating information, improving their reading and research, managing and sharing information and managing their online identity.
+Students were recruited to attend 4 workshops over the course of the year to develop their digital literacy skills, in terms of finding and evaluating information, improving their reading and research, managing and sharing information and managing their online identity.

 “I am glad I joined SADL because I wouldn’t have known anything about copyright or any qualitative skills ….
 [SADL] really helped me a lot like research and managing information.
 It helped me through my second year.
 In my third year I am doing a half quantitative half qualitative module, so I feel more confident, being able to extract the skills from SADL to work on that.
 And I could actually teach others when they needed help as well.”